OXY2006/Calculator/README.md

 2) Real-time display updates as you input values

-3)Clear and equals buttons for better control
+3) Clear and equals buttons for better control

 4) Responsive layout compatible with desktop and mobile